Sijo: Formation & Development

+As sijo developed further into modern days, it has been transformed in many ways while still retaining the essential and classic structure of sijo.
+Nowadays, the poets often change the compositions of sijo to reflect the current social condition.
+They use the simpler words and take new subjects such as self and life in the daily life routine.
+Sijo has long changed from the musical performance to the written art, but still, it has the elements of musical performance and vocal art.
+Now, sijo becomes a part of studies of the Korean literary heritage and it is known around the world by the international education and practice.
+The coexistence of the conventional contents with dramatic changes gives sijo the reason to still be a living poetic genre.

 Structure

 Elements of early sijo

-P'yŏng sijo prioritized its grammatical structure for recitation purposes and not writing; so, this made the “rules” of sijo structure quite strict.
+P'yŏng sijo prioritized its grammatical structure for recitation purposes and not writing; so, this made the "rules" of sijo structure quite strict.
 Authors were mostly of the higher up yangban social class and emphasized how their sijo would be sung melodically first as opposed to written down later.
 This meant that the rhythmic pattern in these sijos had to be learned exactly to be considered a truthful recitation.

 Tang poetry was traditionally rhythmically segmented in its stanzas.
 This feature was one that was passed down onto p'yŏng sijo as well as other early forms of sijo.
 Sijo poems often follow a rhythmic structure characterized by the syllabic ways of Chinese and Hangul characters.
 Specifically, they follow a 3-4-3-4, 3-4-3-4, 3-5-4-3 rhythmic structure per line.
 An example of the strictness of early sijo is seen especially in their third lines.
-It sticks hard to the “3-5” syllable rule at the beginning of the third line.
+It sticks hard to the "3-5" syllable rule at the beginning of the third line.
 This is done so to further drive the rhetorical conclusion of the sijo.
-As David McCann puts it, syllabic counting plays “a role in patterns of syllable distribution among the four phrases or syllable groups that constitute the lines [of a sijo].”
+As David McCann puts it, syllabic counting plays "a role in patterns of syllable distribution among the four phrases or syllable groups that constitute the lines [of a sijo]."
 Furthermore, since most p'yŏng sijo were not titled and were spread mostly through recitation, their structure was much more specific and defined than the sijo forms seen later.